schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 Let's save the program or just keep it open if we would like to proceed immediately with the next chapter and incorporate the use of the buzzer into it.

-### Exercise 4.22.1
+### Exercises

-Modify the program shown in image 4.22.5 so that instead of blue the LEDs shine amber.
+Exercise 4.22.1: Modify the program shown in image 4.22.5 so that instead of blue the LEDs shine amber.

 Hint: remember how we learn, in previous chapters, to find the RGB codes of a specific colour.

-### Question 4.22.1
+### Questions

-What is the difference between an "if" and an "if...else" control block?
+Question 4.22.1: What is the difference between an "if" and an "if...else" control block?

 A. They have practically the same effect and can be used interchangeably.